 The ammunition must be kept separately from the gun.
 The gun cannot be kept in the passenger compartment of the car.
 It must be kept in the trunk of the car.
 If there is no trunk, it must be kept in the rear-most portion of the vehicle.
 That is the rear area of an SUV or a hatchback.

 There are two situations in which it is a very serious crime to transport a firearm through DC or to DC.
-In the first situation, a person is never allowed to transport a firearm in DC when they were previously convicted of a felony.
+In the first situation, a person is never allowed to carry a gun in DC when they were previously convicted of a felony.
 A felony is defined under DC law as any crime where the maximum possible penalty is more than one year in prison.
 People in that situation are not under any circumstances allowed to be in possession of firearms in DC.
 Doing so can cause a person to face very serious felony charges in DC and potentially even federal charges.

 The second situation is when someone transports a firearm to Washington DC from another state who has the intention of committing a crime in Washington DC.
 They can be charged with a federal crime.
 The charge is transporting a firearm across state lines with the intention of committing a crime in DC.